-DBRS Limited (DBRS Morningstar) confirmed the Issuer Rating and Long-Term Debt rating of the Province of Ontario (Ontario or the Province) at AA (low), as well as the Short-Term Debt rating at R-1 (middle).
+DBRS Limited (DBRS Morningstar) confirmed the Issuer Rating and the Long-Term Debt rating of the Province of Ontario (Ontario or the Province) at AA (low) as well as the Short-Term Debt rating at R-1 (middle).
 DBRS Morningstar also confirmed Ontario Electricity Financial Corporation’s Long-Term Obligations (bsd. on Prov.
 Ont.) rating at AA (low).
-The trends on all ratings are Stable.
+All trends are Stable.

-A negative rating action could result from the government's failure to reduce budget deficits and stabilize the debt-to-GDP ratio over the medium term.
+A negative rating action could result from the government's failure to reduce budget deficits over the medium term and to stabilize the debt-to-GDP ratio within expectations as outlined above.
 A positive rating action is not contemplated in the current environment.

 All figures are in Canadian dollars unless otherwise noted.